chaunceygardiner/weewx-loopdata/README.md

 Same steps, but install with:

-`sudo /home/weewx/bin/wee_extension --install weewx-loopdata.zip`
+`sudo wee_extension --install weewx-loopdata.zip`

-(This assumes weewx is installed in `/home/weewx`; adjust the path accordingly.)
+(A package install has `wee_extension` on the path, as above.
+On a setup.py install use the full path, e.g. `/home/weewx/bin/wee_extension`.)

 **Optional: SSH control master multiplexing.**  This applies only if you rsync loop-data.txt to another machine.
 Rsync'ing every 2 seconds means a few